heatherathebyne/skeinlink/README.md

 # SkeinLink

 Free and open web application software for tracking fiber arts projects and supplies.
-Track knitting, crocheting, weaving, and spinning projects, and catalog stash, for 1-10,000+ users.
-(I pulled that number out of a hat, but it isn't unrealistic.)
+Track knitting, crocheting, weaving, and spinning projects, and catalog stash, for an entire fiber arts community.

 ## Important information

-**Personal project warning!** I'm writing this for myself first, and features are implemented in roughly the order in which they are most important to me.
-Code quality may be all over the place.
-Specs will happen when I feel like writing them.
-I ❤️ pull requests!
+**Personal project warning!** I am writing this on my own time as a personal project.
+If you're here to check out my code quality, welcome!
+Know that this isn't my most polished work, and for the sake of my time, I make some choices here that I wouldn't make on a larger team.
+We can chat if you have questions.

 **This is not desktop software!** If you are here looking for a personal download-and-install project tracker, this isn't it.
 This is a web application designed to be hosted on a web server.
 You can, of